idoiag/LRG_project/Documentation/README.txt

 Note: Refer to Developers file for further information

-#### SCOPE /VF In Progress/
+SCOPE /VF In Progress/
 This software has been tested in Windows and Linux with a sample of .xml files obtained from the LRG website.
 This sample contain genes with one or more builds and/or transcripts to test robustness of the script.

 The following genes and associated LRG files were used during testing for reasons outlined below.

-LRG_292 = BRCA1:
-Routinely tested to diagnose breast/ovarian cancer.
-This LRG record was used to test script handling of an LRG record for a gene that occurs on the reverse strand.

 LRG_1 = COL1A1:
 Disease-causing variants in this gene are associated with CEhlers-Danlos sydrome, Caffey disease and osteogenesis imperfecta.
-This LRG record was used to test script handling of ???.
+This LRG record was used to test script handling of a LRG record in which there is a sequence difference between GRCh37 build and the LRG.

 LRG_9 = SDHD:
 This gene is a tumour suppressor and codes for one of four subunits (the others being SDHA, SDHB and SDHC) that comprise the succinate dehydrogenase (SDH) enzyme, important mitochondrial function.
 Used to test script handling of a record that is currently 'Pending Approval' therefore the record is not public yet and subject to change.
 This was not possible to test as the .xml record for LRGs that are 'Pending Approval' do not contain this phrase within the LRG therefore the only way to know if the LRG is pending approval or has been accepted is to look on the website.
-This LRG record was used to test script handling of
+This LRG record was used to test script handling of an LRG which is still pending approval.
+Hoever, during testing it was discovered that ther information regarding 'pending approval' status of an LRG is only visible on the webpage and this information is not included within the LRG xml file (neither the text 'pending' nor 'approval' is in the xml).

 LRG_62 = FOXP3:
 A transcription factor gene found on the X-chromosome, variants in which may cause susceptibility to diabetes mellitus and immunodysregulation (as it is codes a protein that is essential for normal function of T cells).
-This LRG record was used to test script handling of
+This LRG record was used to test script handling of data from 3 GRCh builds (thee is a patch for GRCh37.p13).

 LRG_85 = MRE11:
-Associated with ataxia-telangiectasia-like disorder.This LRG record was used to test script handling of
+Associated with ataxia-telangiectasia-like disorder.
+This LRG record was used to general handling of an LRG xml file.

+LRG_292 = BRCA1:
+Routinely tested to diagnose breast/ovarian cancer.
+This LRG record was used to test script handling of an LRG record for a gene that occurs on the reverse strand and in which there are differences between the LRG sequence and the GRCh38 sequence.

 LRG_220 = MUTYH:
-Associated with colorectal/gastric cancers, particularly and inherited autosomal recessive (AR) form of adenomatous polyposis (benign polyps in the large intestine/rectum that may become cancerous unless treated).This LRG record was used to test script handling of
+Associated with colorectal/gastric cancers, particularly and inherited autosomal recessive (AR) form of adenomatous polyposis (benign polyps in the large intestine/rectum that may become cancerous unless treated).
+This LRG record was used to test script handling of an LRG record for a gene that occurs on the reverse strand, and the LRG size has not changed between builds (the gene size in build 37 is the same as in build 38).

 LRG_130 = APC:
 Encodes a protein involved in tumour suppression, mutations in  which are linked to seevral types of cancer (including colorectal cancer, brain tumours and gardner syndrome).This LRG record was used to test script handling of an LRG with more than one transcript (3 in total).

-LRG_517 = RB1:
-A tumour suppressor gene that also has a role in apoptosis (programmed cell death) and cell differentiation.
-Used in the diagnosis of retinoblastoma, also associated with bladder cancer and other form of cancer (lung and breast cancer, osteosarcoma and melanoma).
-This LRG record was used to test script handling of
+This gene has three transcripts, each with a different subset of exons: t1 = 16 exons (2,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18) t2 = 17 exons (2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18) t3 = 16 exons (1,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18)

 LRG_199 = DMD:
 This gene is tested in diagnosing paediatric caridomyopathies, Duchenne muscular dystrophy and Becker muscular dystrophy.
 It is one of the largest genes in the human genome and codes for a protein called dystrophin.
-This LRG record was used to test script handling of
+This LRG record was used to test script handling of variations between LRG sequence and both GRCh37 and GRCh38 sequences.

 LRG_214 = NF1:
 Used in diagnosis of neurofibromatosis.
 This LRG record was used to test script handling of more than one transcript contained within an LRG file.

+LRG_517 = RB1:
+A tumour suppressor gene that also has a role in apoptosis (programmed cell death) and cell differentiation.
+Used in the diagnosis of retinoblastoma, also associated with bladder cancer and other form of cancer (lung and breast cancer, osteosarcoma and melanoma).
+This LRG record was used to test script handling of a gene on the forward strand.

 Information regarding genotype-phenotype relationships and summary of gene functions from OMIM (https://www.omim.org/) and Genetics Home Reference (https://ghr.nlm.nih.gov/).

-The LRG for each gene have been created using a particular Genome Reference Consortium (GRC) build.
-Once the LRG has been created, the start of the LRG will be at LRG position 1, whereas the LRG end position will be atthe end of the LRG.
-The size of the LRG will not cahnge once it has been created.
-However, each time a new GRC human DNA build is released, the LRG entries will be updated to include the genomic start and end co-ordinates of the gene (which may, and probably will, differ between builds) as well as creating a file that contains any sequence differences between the refernce genome and the LRG.
+The LRG records for each gene have been created using a particular DNA sequence, which may or may not be the same as a particular Genome Reference Consortium (GRC) sequence.
+Once the LRG has been created, the start of the LRG will be at LRG position 1, and the LRG end position will be at the end of the LRG.
+The size of the LRG will not change once it has been created.
+However, each time a new GRC human DNA build is released, the LRG entries will be updated to include the genomic start and end co-ordinates of the gene (which may, and probably will, differ between builds) as well as creating a file that contains any sequence differences between the reference genome and the LRG.

 For example, the BRCA1 gene has an LRG (292) that is 193,688 bases long.
-As it was created using GRCh37, there are no differences between the LRG sequence and the GRCh37 gene sequence.
+As it was created using the same sequence as GRCh37, there are no differences between the LRG sequence and the GRCh37 gene sequence.
 However, the gene co-ordinates for BRCA1 in GRCh38 have changed such that the gene is now 193,686 bases long.
 As the LRG sequence does not change, there must be differences between the sequence for the LRG and the gene sequnce in GRCh38.
 These differences are extracted from the LRG xml file into a .csv file called LRG_292_BRCA1_diff.csv.
-In this file (as in the table on the LRG webpage), the "LRG allele" is the base/sequence present in the LRG and the "Reference allele" is the base/sequence present in the Reference sequence (in this case, the sequence from GRCh38).
+In this file (as in the table on the LRG webpage), the "LRG allele" is the base/sequence present in the LRG and the "Reference allele" is the base/sequence present in the reference sequence being referred to in that instance(in this case, the sequence from GRCh38).
 N.B.
 As more GRCh buids are released, the "reference allele" will change according to which build is being used.
 The LRG should never change.

 #### VERSIONING /VF, IP/